locustio/locust/README.md

  Part of the reason behind this is that even if you simulate that many users, not all are actively hitting your system.
 Often, users are idle figuring out what to do next.
 Requests per second != number of users online.

 * **Web-based UI**<br>
- Locust has a neat HTML+JS that shows all relevent test details in real-time.
+ Locust has a neat HTML+JS that shows all relevant test details in real-time.
 And since the UI is web-based, it's cross-platform and easily extendable.

 * **Can test any system**<br>
  Even though Locust is web-oriented, it can be used to test almost any system.
 Just write a client for what ever you wish to test and swarm it with locusts!
 It's super easy!